cory-johannsen/rpi-simpit-java/README.md

 As of 6/18/2018, the application can SYNC with KerbalSimpit, subcribe to all telemetry data channels, and decode all incoming datagram into their domain specific types.

-Upstream commands are currently limited to ECHO, channel subscription, and action group control (standard and custom), but remaining commands will be implemented next.
+Upstream commands are currently limited to ECHO, channel subscription, and action group control (all standard groups and all custom).

+GPIO has been enabled, and can now be used to trigger action groups.
+Support for enable switches is also included, as one of the primary goals was the construction of a stage-enable switch that prevents accidental staging.

+Ship control commands will be implemented next.

 There's shockingly little test coverage.
 I'll be adding that as I go.